belisards/jupyter-apis-homework/README.md

 # Directories

-More references and descriptions (some day)...
+More references and descriptions (some day).

 ## Mapbox